SirYancy/computer-apps/book/ch4-spreadsheets/tutorial_tables_pivot.md

 and make it into a table.
 Now, we are going to look at some advanced ways in which you can use those tables to make the data fit your needs.

+At every step of this tutorial, it is very important to stop and think about what you're doing and what information you are gaining by performing this particular action.

 Tutorial
 --------